Knowing how to read a heat sheet is one of the more important but confusing parts of a swim meet. But what is a heat sheet and why is it important?

 Because this line reads Heat 2 of 25, you’re looking at the second heat of the event.
 If it read heat 13 of 25, it would be the 13th heat of the event.
 And so on 🙂

-Remember the heading information I briefly mentioned?
+Remember the column information we briefly mentioned?
 Now is when it comes into play.
 As a reminder, there are 5 columns with the following information: lane, name, age, team, and seed time.

 We’ll start breaking these down with the first column of ‘lane’.